 One of the Farm’s nearest neighbours is Park Mill Farm which is situated in Ossett, itself only a short distance from the better known Low Laithes Farm, now Low Laithes Golf Club.
 These three farms, and several others in Alverthorpe and Ossett cum Gawthorpe, have many things in common including their history as one of the Wakefield New Park farms.
 Established many centuries ago the farms were owned, courtesy of the King, at one time by the Lord of the Manor of Wakefield and subsequently the Saviles and, by marriage, the Brudenells who for several centuries carried the name, the Lord Cardigan.

-Alan Howe has done and extensive history of the house (now demolished) known as Rock Cottage, Horbury, which is not to be confused with Rock Cottages or the Rocks, which were located nearby.
+Ossett historian and researcher Alan Howe presents an extensive history of the house (now demolished) known as Rock Cottage, Horbury, which is not to be confused with Rock Cottages or the Rocks, which were located nearby.

 Alan L. Howe